 What is CLOVES?

-CLOVES is an extremely rare progressive overgrowth disorder, affecting approximately 2oo people worldwide.
+CLOVES is an extremely rare progressive overgrowth disorder, affecting less than 3oo people worldwide.
 The symptoms vary from mild soft-tissue tumors to Vascular Malformations encompassing the spine or internal organs.
 Many patients diagnosed with CLOVES have a large sandal gap.
 Patients do not have to exhibit every symptom in the list below; we often find that patients have a combination of these symptoms.

 CLOVES stands for Congenital, Lipomatous, Overgrowth, VascularMalformations, Epidermal Nevi, Spinal/ Skeletal Anomalies or Scoliosis.